valancej/aws-codepipeline-anchore-demo/README.md

       - docker push jvalance/node_critical_fail
 ```

 As a reminder, we advise having separate Docker registries for images that are being scanned with Anchore, and images that have passed an Anchore scan.
 For example, a registry for dev/test images, and a registry to certified, trusted, production-ready images.
+You may have noticed during this walkthrough I am using the same Docker Hub repository for all steps.
+This is not recommended for a production-grade deployment.

+You can read more about Anchore on our [website](https://anchore.com).
+Additionally, you can find out more information on AWS CodeBuild by referencing their [documentation](https://docs.aws.amazon.com/codebuild/index.html#lang/en_us).